Sara-Louise Ackrill | Therapist and Coach

 Specialisms

-- Supervision for therapists and coaches
+Supervision (for therapists and coaches)

-More About How Sara Works
+More About How Sara-Louise Works

 -

 Sara-Louise occasionally works with parents, partners, line managers, or HR professionals to communicate a client’s challenges and suggest Reasonable Adjustments, while maintaining strict boundaries around confidentiality.
-She clarifies what can and cannot be shared in advance.
-Her role includes identifying whether challenges are neurodiversity-related and helping to implement and assess adjustments.
-Clients typically experience difficulties with communication and executive function, and often require changes to how work is approached—not just environmental accommodations or assistive technology.

 -